JetBrains/compose-multiplatform/tutorials/Swing_Integration/README.md

 If your case is  somewhat similar to one of the above, then you should try to implement it using `SwingPanel`.

-Since Compose for Desktop and Swing can be combined in both directions, it is quite possible to place a `SwingPanel` into a `ComposePanel`, which in turn could be placed into another `SwingPanel`.
+Since Compose Multiplatform and Swing can be combined in both directions, it is quite possible to place a `SwingPanel` into a `ComposePanel`, which in turn could be placed into another `SwingPanel`.
 In this case, you should be careful to minimize rendering glitches.
 At the end of this tutorial, you can find an example covering this case.

 ## Using ComposePanel

-`ComposePanel` lets you create a UI using Compose for Desktop in a Swing-based UI.
+`ComposePanel` lets you create a UI using Compose Multiplatform in a Swing-based UI.
 To achieve this you need to create an instance of `ComposePanel`, add it to your Swing layout, and describe the composition inside `setContent`.

 ```kotlin
 import androidx.compose.foundation.layout.Box